Research | International Trade & Trade Policy

 Datasets

-I have participated in the development and testing of three datasets: The International Trade and Production Database for Estimation (ITPD-E), The Global Sanctions DataBase (GSDB), and The Domestic and International Common Language (DICL) database.
-All three databases are free public goods, which my co-authors and I hope would be useful to researchers and policy makers.
+I have participated in the development and testing of six datasets: (i) The International Trade and Production Database for Estimation (ITPD-E); (ii) The Global Sanctions DataBase (GSDB); (iii) The Domestic and International Common Language (DICL) database; (iv) The International Patent and Citations across Sectors (INPACT-S) database; (v) The Trade and Production Activities (GRANTPA) database; and (vi) The International Trade and Production Database for Simulation (ITPD-S).
+All six databases are free public goods that my co-authors and I hope would be useful to researchers and policy makers.

 The International Trade and Production Database for Estimation (ITPD-E)

-The ITPD-E was created jointly with Ingo Borchert, Mario Larch, and Serge Shikher.
 The ITPD-E contains consistent data on international and domestic trade at the industry level covering agriculture, mining, energy, manufacturing, and services.
-The ITPD-E provides wide and detailed coverage over 17 years (2000-2016), 243 countries, and 170 industries.
+There have been two releases of the ITPD-E, and the most current version covers 20 years (2000-2019), 265 countries, and 170 industries.
 The ITPD-E is constructed using reported administrative data and intentionally does not include information estimated by statistical techniques, which makes the ITPD-E well suited for estimation of economic models, such as the gravity model of trade.
 The ITPD-E is the first member of a family of international trade and production databases.
-Our team is currently developing second member of this family, The International Trade and Production Database for Simulation (ITPD-S).
+Our team has already developed the second member of this family, The International Trade and Production Database for Simulation (ITPD-S).
+Please, see below.
 The ITPD-E has its own web site, and I refer the interested readers to the following papers that describe and test the data.

 "The International Trade and Production Database for Estimation (ITPD-E)",